YerevaNN/mimic3-benchmarks/README.md

 ### Decompensation prediction

-The best model we got for this task was trained for 110 chunks (that's less than one epoch; it overfits before reaching one epoch because there are many training samples for the same patient with different lengths).
+The best model we got for this task was trained for 36 chunks (that's less than one epoch; it overfits before reaching one epoch because there are many training samples for the same patient with different lengths).

        cd mimic3models/decompensation/
-       python -u main.py --network lstm --dim 256 --mode train --batch_size 8 --log_every 30
+       python -u main.py --network ../common_keras_models/lstm.py --dim 128 --timestep 1.0 --depth 1 --mode train --batch_size 8

-Here is the command to test:

-       python -u main.py --network lstm --dim 256 --mode test --batch_size 8 --log_every 30 --load_state best_model.state

 Use the following command to train a logistic regression.
 It will do a grid search over a small space of hyperparameters and will report the scores for every case.